carbon-language/carbon-lang/flang/documentation/Calls.md

 by reference.
 This includes parenthesized designators like `(X)` as an important special case, which are expressions in Fortran.
-This case should also include constants.
+(This case also technically includes constants, but those are better implemented by passing addresses in read-only memory.)
-The dummy argument cannot have `INTENT(OUT)` or `INTENT(IN OUT)`.
+The dummy argument cannot be known to have `INTENT(OUT)` or `INTENT(IN OUT)`.

 Small scalar or elemental `VALUE` arguments may be passed in registers.
 Multiple elemental `VALUE` arguments might be packed into SIMD registers.

-Actual arguments that are designators, not expressions, must be copied into temporaries in many situations.
+Actual arguments that are designators, not expressions, must also be copied into temporaries in the following situations.

 1. Coindexed objects need to be copied into the local image.
-   (This can get very involved if they contain `ALLOCATABLE` components, which also need to be copied, along with their `ALLOCATABLE` components, and may be best implemented with a runtime library routine working off a description of the type.)
+   This can get very involved if they contain `ALLOCATABLE` components, which also need to be copied, along with their `ALLOCATABLE` components, and may be best implemented with a runtime library routine working off a description of the type.
 1. Actual arguments associated with dummies with the `VALUE` attribute need to copied; this could be done on either side of the call, but there are optimization opportunities